 Shows & Tickets

-Jeff Barry is a pop music songwriter, singer and record producer who started his illustrious career in New York, making famous The Dixie Cups, The Crystals, Ronnie Spector, Andy Kim, Ray Peterson and Ron Dante of the Archies.
+Jeff Barry is a pop music songwriter, singer and record producer who started his career in New York, making famous The Dixie Cups, The Crystals, Ronnie Spector, Andy Kim, Ray Peterson and Ron Dante of the Archies.
 He partnered with Ellie Greenwich in the 1960s to form one of the decade’s most prolific songwriting and producing teams.
 Together with Phil Spector, they helped define the “Girl Group” sound with the hits “Da Doo Ron Ron” and “Then He Kissed Me” by The Crystals and “Be My Baby” and “Baby, I love You” by The Ronettes.
 They also penned the classic “River Deep, Mountain High” by Ike and Tina Turner and “I Can Hear Music” by The Ronettes and The Beach Boys.
-In 1964, Barry and Greenwich joined the new label, Red Bird Records, to write and produce 15 hits out of its first 20 releases including “Chapel of Love,” “People Say,” and “Iko Iko” by the Dixie Cups and “Remember (Walkin’ in the Sand)” and “Leader of the Pack” by The Shangri-Las.
-The duo went on to discover singer-songwriter Neil Diamond, producing his first hits including “Solitary Man,” “Cherry, Cherry,” “Kentucky Woman” and “Girl You’ll Be A Woman Soon.”
-After he moved from New York to California in 1971, Barry wrote the television theme songs for One Day at A Time, The Jeffersons, Where’s Waldo? and Family Ties.
-He continued to write chart-topping hits including #1 hit single “I Honestly Love You” for Olivia Newton-John; Jeffrey Osborne and Joyce Kennedy’s “The Last Time I Made Love” and Gary Stewart’s “Out Of Hand,” among many others.
-Jeff was inducted into the Songwriters Hall of Fame in 1991, and the Rock & Roll Hall of Fame in 2010.
+In 1964, Barry and Greenwich joined the new label, Red Bird Records, to write and produce 15 hits out of its first 20 releases, including “Chapel of Love,” “People Say,” and “Iko Iko” by The Dixie Cups and “Remember (Walkin’ in the Sand)” and “Leader of the Pack” by The Shangri-Las.
+The duo went on to discover singer-songwriter Neil Diamond, producing his first hits “Solitary Man,” “Cherry, Cherry,” “Kentucky Woman” and “Girl You’ll Be a Woman Soon.”
+Barry wrote the television theme songs for One Day at A Time, The Jeffersons, Where’s Waldo? and Family Ties.
+He continued to write chart-topping hits, including the No. 1 hit single “I Honestly Love You” for Olivia Newton-John; Jeffrey Osborne and Joyce Kennedy’s “The Last Time I Made Love” and Gary Stewart’s “Out of Hand,” among many others.
+He was inducted into the Songwriters Hall of Fame in 1991 and the Rock & Roll Hall of Fame in 2010.

 09.15 – 09.24.2016